jclouds/legacy-jclouds/documentation/devguides/contributing-to-jclouds.markdown

      returnContainer(container);
    }
  }

-The test initializer manages how to run the test in integration (offline expensive tests using the transient provider) vs live (online expensive tests using some other provider).
-The test initializer is a legacy object that can probably be replaced with "test.blobstore.provider=aws-s3" or something.
-For now, you have to pass it.
 {% endhighlight %}

+The test initializer manages how to run the test in integration and live test groups.
+Integration tests are offline expensive tests using the transient providers.
+Love tests are online expensive tests using some BlobStore provider.
+Since live tests are in fact live, you need to pass the same properties you would in any live test, including test.providername.identity and test.providername.credential.

+Note that the test initializer is a legacy object that can probably be replaced with "test.blobstore.provider=aws-s3" or something, once we get around to refactoring it out.